 Department of Health and Human Services

-Definition: A division of the executive branch of the US government, with representation in the cabinet of the president, that is responsible for public health
+DEFINITION: A division of the executive branch of the US government, with representation in the cabinet of the president, that is responsible for public health

 History and Mission

 Although several efforts were made in earlier decades to create a federal authority responsible for public health, it was not until Dwight D. Eisenhower’s administration in the 1950s that a formal agency became part of the executive branch of government.
-Presidents Franklin D. Roosevelt and Harry S. Truman in particular had hoped, but failed, to create a federally administered health program as an added component of the Social Security Act put in place by Roosevelt in 1935.
+Presidents Franklin D. Roosevelt and Harry S. Truman, in particular, had hoped, but failed, to create a federally administered health program as an added component of the Social Security Act put in place by Roosevelt in 1935.
 The Department of Health, Education, and Welfare (HEW)—restructured in 1979 (and taking effect in 1980) as the Department of Health and Human Services (HHS)—began operations in April 1953.
 The Social Security Administration remained under the HHS until 1995.
-A number of legislative reorganization acts expanded and diversified responsibilities assigned to the HHS.
+Several legislative reorganization acts expanded and diversified the responsibilities assigned to the HHS.
 Among these was the major milestone when, as part of the Social Security Act of 1965 (a piece of President Johnson’s Great Society legislation), two government-funded healthcare programs—Medicare and Medicaid—were placed under the administration of the Secretary of HEW.

-The shift in party control of the executive branch of government that came with Republican Richard M. Nixon’s election in 1968 raised some question that there might be declining support for HHS activities.
+The shift in party control of the executive branch of government that came with Republican Richard M. Nixon’s election in 1968 raised some questions about whether there might be declining support for HHS activities.
 This would not occur, however, mainly because public perceptions of the need for government responsibilities for health and social welfare had become a political given.
 In fact, there would be an expanding pattern of activities of, as well as budgetary allowances for, HHS in the latter decades of the twentieth and first part of the twenty-first centuries.

 Overview

-Overall responsibility for the activities of the HSS rests with the secretary of Health and Human Services, assisted by the Office of Inspector General, whose task it is to report to the secretary and to Congress detailing both the budgetary soundness and managerial effectiveness of the activities assigned to more than ten subagencies of the department.
+Overall responsibility for the activities of the HHS rests with the secretary of Health and Human Services, assisted by the Office of Inspector General, whose task it is to report to the secretary and to Congress detailing both the budgetary soundness and managerial effectiveness of the activities assigned to more than ten subagencies of the department.

 In general terms, work carried on by the HHS falls into three categories: provision of direct services to specific groups within the overall population; gathering and disseminating technical information vital to the maintenance of optimal public health and safety standards within the United States; and support for scientific research that can contribute to the same health-related goals.